 Research Currently in Progress

-My research revolves around a central conceptual problem: how to articulate religion’s evolving relationship with and within modernity in twentieth-century America.
+My research explores religion’s evolving relationship with and within modernity in twentieth-century America.
 This theme has led me down two particular paths of historical and theoretical inquiry.
 The first is the emergence of the New Christian Right as a potent force in American politics during the 1970s.
 My work explores how members of the NCR and their allies lived, as Marshall Berman puts it, “the experience of modernity,” grappled with the broader secularizing currents in American culture, and how they built organizations and rhetorics to resist those transformations.
 Through this process, the NCR reshaped the landscape of American conservatism and American religion.
 My other area of academic interest is the relationship between capitalism and Christianity during the Great Depression.
 In particular, my work seeks to understand how the most significant crisis in the history of modern capitalism shaped Christians attitudes and actions with regard to the economic order that not only structures nearly every aspect of life but also raises distinct moral and spiritual questions.
 My dissertation will focus on Chicago as a case study for how religious Americans experienced and made sense of economic collapse.

-Colonial and Modern United States (major)
+Major: Colonial and Modern United States

-Religion in North America (minor)
+Minor: Religion in North America (With Distinction)

-Europe Since 1789 (minor)
+Minor: Europe Since 1789